Skip to content

 Pydantic ACP Overview

-pydantic-acp is the production ACP adapter in ACP Kit.
+pydantic-acp is the primary Pydantic AI adapter in ACP Kit.

 Its job is simple: keep your existing pydantic_ai.Agent surface intact, then expose it as an ACP server without inventing runtime state the underlying agent cannot actually honor.